YufengJin/carla/Docs/python_api.md

 Returns the amount of blueprints comprising the library.
     - **Return:** _int_
 - <a name="carla.BlueprintLibrary.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)
-Parses the identifiers for every blueprint and shows them on screen.
+Parses the identifiers for every blueprint to string.
     - **Return:** _string_
 - <a name="carla.BlueprintLibrary.filter"></a>**<font color="#7fb800">filter</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**wildcard_pattern**</font>)
 Filters a list of blueprints matching the `wildcard_pattern` against the id and tags of every blueprint contained in this library and returns the result as a new one.
 Matching follows [fnmatch](https://docs.python.org/2/library/fnmatch.html) standard.